Dinosaur in a Haystack

-Dinosaur in a Haystack is a 1995 book by the paleontologist Stephen Jay Gould.
+Dinosaur in a Haystack (1995) is the seventh volume of collected essays by the Harvard paleontologist Stephen Jay Gould.
 It collects essays culled from Gould's monthly column "The View of Life" published in Natural History magazine, which Gould contributed for 27 years.
 The book deals with themes familiar to Gould's writing: evolution, science biography, probabilities, and strange oddities found in nature.

 His essay "Poe's Greatest Hit" analyzes the controversial conchology textbook The Conchologist's First Book (1839), edited by Edgar Allan Poe.
 Poe's volume on natural history sold out within two months, and was his only book republished during his lifetime.
 Essay "Dinomania" is a review of Michael Crichton's novel Jurassic Park and Steven Spielberg's blockbuster film of the same name.

 Reception

 The book received favorable reviews in Publishers Weekly and The New York Times.